Ph.D. Michigan State University

 My research interests are in the areas of urban political ecology, urban and environmental sociology, and issues regarding urban development, urban policies, and state regulatory mechanisms.
 My past research focuses on issues of environmental pollution and cleanup in both large metropolitan areas and smaller urban centers, with an emphasis on federal and state policies and their regulation of the oil and gas industry, as well as the use of technological innovation to mitigate and remediate polluted sites.
 Additionally, I’m interested in the relationship between state policies, private sector investment, and economic development, and their consequences on both environmental conditions and localized issues of employment and redevelopment.
 More recently I’ve been exploring issues of urban development (“gentrification”) as related to housing policy and economic development, and the location of public residential housing developments in proximity to environmentally polluted sites.

-As a Professor of Social Entrepreneurship, I plan to use my interests in innovative approaches to examining issues of social and environmental justice, by drawing upon design thinking and various forms of visual and spatial techniques of analysis including mapping, geographic information systems, and photographic and video approaches to qualitative and quantitative analysis.
+As the Jill H. and Avram A. Glazer Professor of Social Entrepreneurship, I will use my endowed funds to continue to develop innovative approaches to examining issues of social and environmental justice, by drawing upon design thinking and various forms of visual and spatial techniques of analysis including mapping, geographic information systems, and photographic and video approaches to qualitative and quantitative analysis.
 Additionally, I plan to use these techniques to continue my work exploring the relationship between access to safe and affordable housing and economic opportunity, as well as the creation of sound policies and regulatory frameworks to ensure all communities – especially communities of color and low-income neighborhoods – are protected against environmental and social injustices.

 My recent book (along with co-authors Thomas Janoski and David Luke) The Structural Causes of Unemployment (2014, Polity Press) detailed the processes associated with changing global, national, and regional labor markets as a consequence of shifts in corporate management (“neoliberalism”), technology and automation, global finance, and state fiscal and labor policies.